Kylie Christmas: Commercial performance

 In Australia, midweek expectations had the album inside the top ten.
-It later debuted at number 7, becoming Minogue's fifteenth top 10 album.
+It later debuted at number 7 on the Australian Albums Chart, becoming Minogue's fifteenth top 10 album.
 In the United Kingdom, the midweek chart placed Kylie Christmas at number six, which would have made it her eleventh studio album to chart inside the top ten.
 However, on the week end of 19 November 2015, Kylie Christmas debuted at twelve on the UK Albums Chart.
 This became Minogue's first album to miss the top ten since her 1991 studio album, Let's Get to It, which reached fifteen.

-It was later certified Gold by the British Phonographic Industry.
+It was later certified Gold by the British Phonographic Industry (BPI).

+Following the Fully Wrapped reissue in 2025, Kylie Christmas reached new peaks of number 4 on the ARIA Albums Chart in Australia and number 1 on the UK Albums Chart with 23,279 units sold.
+It marked Minogue's eleventh number-one album in the United Kingdom.